Russo-Circassian War: Muhammad Amin era

-Meanwhile, the Ottoman Empire, who did not recognize Muhammad Amin as the ruler of Circassia, was preparing to send Seferbiy Zaneqo, a former Circassian commander in the Russo-Circassian War who had declared loyalty to the sultan, to lead Circassia instead.
-Muhammad Amin strictly disagreed with this decision and complained to the Ottoman Grand Vizier in a letter and asked the Ottomans to recognize him.
-Muhammad Amin's complaint was rejected, and Seferbiy was declared as a pasha, and the leader of Circassians.
+Meanwhile, the Ottoman Empire, who did not recognize Muhammad Amin as the ruler of Circassia, was preparing to send Seferbiy Zaneqo—a former Circassian commander in the Russo-Circassian War who had declared loyalty to the sultan—to lead Circassia instead.
+Amin strictly disagreed with this decision; in a letter to the Ottoman grand vizier, he asked the Ottomans to recognize him.
+Amin's complaint was rejected, and Seferbiy was declared as a pasha and the leader of Circassians.

-Amin believed that the Ottomans were actually his enemies attempting to weaken his influence rather than assist him in any way.
-He went to Varna to declare his worries, and went to Istanbul to talk with the Sultan himself.
+Amin believed that the Ottomans were actually his enemies attempting to weaken his influence rather than assist him.
+He went to Varna to declare his worries and went to Istanbul to talk with the Sultan himself.
 The Sultan, on the condition that he becomes an Ottoman vassal, declared him a pasha as well.

 This led to an even more complex situation, as the Ottomans now recognized two different rulers of Circassia.
 Each one boasted about his own recognition, resulting in rising tensions.
 In March 1855, near the river of Shebzh, the first battle between Muhammad Amin and Seferbiy Zaneqo took place.
 In May 1856 another battle took place on the banks of the Sup River.
 In January 1857, the followers of Amin and Zaneqo fought again near Tuapse, and both sides suffered casualties.

-In May 1857, Muhammad Amin returned to Istanbul.
+In May 1857, Amin returned to Istanbul.
 He was then arrested at the request of the Russian ambassador and exiled to Damascus.
 In September 1857, he escaped and returned to Circassia.
 He made some final efforts to establish authority, but failed.
 Russian-backed opposition leaders managed to remove Amin from power.
-Naib's army, the Murtaziqs, tried to gain power, but were defeated by the Abdzakh opposition.
+The Naib's army, the Murtaziqs, tried to gain power, but were defeated by the Abdzakh opposition.
 The Russian military, making use of the turmoil, quickly annexed the Abdzakh region, but did not keep any of the promises given to the Abdzakh opposition leaders.
-After the annexation of the region, most Abdzakh Circassians were forced to a death march in the winter as part of the Circassian genocide.
+After the annexation of the region, most Abdzakh Circassians were forced into a death march in the winter as part of the Circassian genocide.

-Paris treaty of 1856
+Paris Treaty of 1856

-In the Paris treaty of 1856, British representative Earl of Clarendon insisted that Circassia remain an independent state, but French and Russian representatives wanted to give Circassian lands to Russia.
+In the Paris Treaty of 1856, British representative Earl of Clarendon insisted that Circassia remain an independent state, but French and Russian representatives wanted to give Circassian lands to Russia.
 When Clarendon then tried to make the treaty state that Russia could not build forts in Circassia, he was again thwarted by the French representative.
 The final treaty also extended amnesty to nationals that had fought for enemy powers, but since Circassia had never previously been under Russian control, Circassians were exempt, and thus Circassians were now placed under de jure Russian sovereignty by the treaty, with Russia under no compulsion to grant Circassians the same rights as Russian citizens elsewhere.